-FEDERAL WAY, Wash. - Megan Sandall (Sr., Bellevue, Wash.), Nikki Overton (Fr., Gresham, Ore.), Lee Rivers (Jr., Renton, Wash.) and Chris Purdy (Soph., Sublimity, Ore.) all turned in meaningful performances for the Linfield Wildcats on the second day of competition at the Northwest Conference Championships Saturday at King County Aquatic Center.
+FEDERAL WAY, Wash. - Megan Sandall, Nikki Overton (Soph., Gresham, Ore.), Lee Rivers (Sr., Renton, Wash.) and Chris Purdy (Sr., Stayton, Ore.) all turned in meaningful performances for the Linfield Wildcats on the second day of competition at the Northwest Conference Championships Saturday at King County Aquatic Center.

-Chris Purdy (Soph., Sublimity, Ore.) was the eight-fastest qualifier Saturday morning in the 100 breaststroke.
+Chris Purdy (Sr., Stayton, Ore.) was the eight-fastest qualifier Saturday morning in the 100 breaststroke.
 His prelim time of 1:00.82 was more than two seconds faster than his seeded time of 1:03.54.
 Later Saturday, Purdy placed eighth with a nearly matching time of 1:00.94.

 Linfield’s men sit in sixth place, down one spot from Friday, while the women remain in seventh at the nine-team championship event.
 The Whitworth men and women are comfortably in first place heading into the final round of competition.